 Interestingly, the new Ascent Series Vitamix lids have an airtight gasket, but I wanted to be able to blend smaller amounts for my testing.
-Vitamix has plans to release a smaller Ascent container, but I don’t know when it will come out.
+Vitamix has plans to release a smaller Ascent container, but I don’t know when it will come out [for updated info, see addendum at end].
 I decided to make a sealed lid for a 32-oz classic Vitamix container.

 The first challenge with sealing a Vitamix container is that the top is not flat, so you can’t just use a flat gasket.
 However, we are fortunate on a separate matter: directly below the pour spout the inside of the container is a perfect circle.
 So I decided to make a lid to seal against that circle.
 Below that circle, the walls transition to a square, so that transition point prevents the lid from going too far into the container.

 Here’s the overview: I cut a piece of acrylic for the lid, and then I cut a slit in silicone tubing and put it around the acrylic to form a gasket.

 I used a laser cutter to cut the acrylic.
 You might be surprised to find a laser cutter that you can use near you.
 Search for fab lab, makerspace, or hackerspace.
 I’ve also heard that some libraries have them.
 You could also use a saw.